ExpressionEngine/ExpressionEngine-User-Guide/docs/development/custom-template-tags.md

 Inside of our class is the `process()` method.
 Anything we want to happen when our template tag is used should be placed inside this `process()` function.

-After your tag is created, you can use your tag by just using `{exp:[tag_name]}`.
+After your tag is created, you can use your tag by just using `{exp:[addon_name][tag_name]}`.
 In the example above, we created a tag named "Example Tag".
 We can now use the tag `{exp:amazing_add_on:example_tag}` and the text "My Tag" will be outputted to my template.

 ## Tag Construction

-A typical ExpressionEngine tag looks like this:
+A typical custom add-on tag looks like this:

-    {exp:channel:entries}
+    {exp:amazing_add_on:bold}

 The first segment is the tag identifier: {exp:.
 It tells the template engine that it has just encountered a tag.

-The second segment is the "family" name: `{exp:channel`.
-There are different families of tags: channel, comments, members, email, stats, etc. In programming terms, the second segment is the name of the 'class' that is instantiated by the tag.

-The above example would tell the template engine to dynamically instantiate the "channel" class.
+The second segment is the add-on's name all lowercase and with no spaces or special characters.
+In this case, we're telling ExpressionEngine to look inside of the Amazing Add-On add-on.

-The third segment indicates the 'function' from within a particular family of tags: `{exp:channel:entries}`.
-This example would tell ExpressionEngine you want to use the "entries" method in the "channel" class.
+The third segment indicates the tag from inside the add-on to use.
+In this case it is the `bold` tag.

-A tag, therefore, mirrors an object oriented approach: `Class->method`:

-    {exp:class_name:method_name}

 ### Two Kinds of Tags